Wham Bam Pie Crust

 It lets folks know you made this all yourself.
 It’s rustic and it’s homemade.
 It should look that way.
 It bakes up beautifully golden and tender and flaky.
 It makes the perfect base for any of your one crust pies.
 And even the least-experienced of bakers can manage this easy and forgiving crust.

-TO PRE-BAKE: Poke crust with a fork, all over the inside of the crust (so it doesn’t puff up too much while baking).
-Or if you have beans, you can line your crust on top with foil and then put beans inside to weigh it down to keep it from puffing up.
+TO PAR-BAKE: Poke crust with a fork, all over the inside of the crust (so it doesn’t puff up too much while baking).
+Or if you have beans, you can line your crust on top with foil and then put beans inside to weigh it down to keep it from puffing up or prick it all over with a fork.
 Then bake at 400F degrees for about 10-15 minutes (maybe a tad longer).
 It should be golden in color.

 Originally published: September 2012